 I was surprised the first time I put together a landing page: I was able to put it together in less than an hour.
 After the first week, it was already gaining over 50 emails from just Instagram alone.
 I was blown away at how effective Instagram was at driving traffic to a Kickstarter.

 Later in this post, I will show you what tools I recommend for quickly building a landing page.
 It doesn’t have to be complex but you need to make sure that you have this one key element.

 You need to be clear about what people are getting in exchange for their email.

 Most bloggers call this an offer.
 If you want your website to convert at more than 2% you need to have a compelling offer on the page.

-I will tell you this, your offer cannot be “sign up for updates” or “sign up for our newsletter”.
+I will tell you that your offer cannot just be “sign up for updates” or “sign up for our newsletter”.

 We always recommend offering a product or one of your rewards as a prelaunch incentive.
 This often ties directly into the campaign and helps to build excitement.

 If you can build a list of people who are interested in getting your reward for free, a percentage of those subscribers are also going to be interested in paying for it.